Instructional Use of Copyrighted Media: Digitization and Streaming

 Compliance with the Face-To-Face and TEACH Act exemptions require limiting access to students currently enrolled in the class.
 The content may not be accessible by non-enrolled individuals, and may not be made available beyond the time when it is needed for that class.
 The UO’s main streaming server does not provide an adequate level of access control, so we do not host copyrighted video on that server.

-At present, Blackboard is the only system that provides the level of access control needed to meet this requirement.
-Although Blackboard can host short video clips, it is not suitable for hosting lengthy segments, large media collections, or full-length films.
+At present, Canvas is the only system that provides the level of access control needed to meet this requirement.
+Although Canvas can host short video clips, it is not suitable for hosting lengthy segments, large media collections, or full-length films.

 We recognize the pedagogical importance of video in the university curriculum, and are actively exploring systems to support authenticated access under the conditions required for Fair Use.
 In the meantime, we recommend the following options for making course-related copyrighted media available to students: